Keystone Heights, Florida: Keystone Inn era

 The opening of the Keystone Inn on New Year's Day in 1923 was one of the most significant events in the early history of the city.
 The inn hosted many festivals and socials, becoming an important centerpiece of the town.

-Tourists visiting the inn would often also frequent the nearby Chautauqua.
-A large open pit that effectively served as a type of amphitheater, the Chautauqua served as a beacon for various musicians, artists, and speakers from the Chautauqua circuit in New York.

-Within two years of opening, visitors traveled to the Keystone Inn and the community of Keystone Heights from across the country to experience the town for themselves.
-The small community boasted a public beach with a pavilion, picnic grounds and a nine-hole golf course.
-The University of Florida's football team would even stay at the inn before their homecoming games.

-The inn no longer exists.
-It burned down in October 1954, and was never rebuilt.
-However, it did play an important role in transforming Keystone Heights into a popular vacation destination, a status it still holds today.
-The former property of the inn is now a park in front of City Hall.
+The nearby Chautauqua served as an amphitheater attracting various musicians, artists, and speakers from the Chautauqua circuit in New York.
+Within two years of opening, the Keystone Inn and the community of Keystone Heights were receiving visitors from across the country.
+The small community had a public beach with a pavilion, picnic grounds and a nine-hole golf course.
+The University of Florida's football team stayed at the inn before their homecoming games.
+The inn burned down in October 1954 and was never rebuilt, and the property on which it formerly stood is now a park in front of City Hall.

 1960 to present

 In 1984, an American sycamore seedling, germinated by the United States Forest Service, was planted at the Keystone Heights Library.
 The "Moon Tree" traveled with Stuart Roosa, a former U.S. Forest Service smokejumper, aboard the Apollo 14 mission on January 31, 1971.
-Roosa and his five varieties of seeds orbited the moon 34 times and the resulting seedlings were planted all around the United States and the world.
+Roosa and his five varieties of seeds orbited the Moon 34 times and the resulting seedlings were planted all around the United States and the world.

 In the early 2000s, the city saw its tourism industry decline as many of its surrounding lakes, which serve as a primary inflow point for the Floridan aquifer, nearly disappeared.
 Increased rainfall totals in the 2010s have helped in the recovery of many area lakes including Lake Brooklyn and Lake Geneva.

 The Black Creek Pipeline, a $43.3 million project to pump excess water from Black Creek in central Clay County to Alligator Creek just north of Lake Brooklyn, is expected to further restore lake levels.
 The project began in August 2022.

-In fall of 2021, Keystone Heights served as the host of the internationally televised Nitro Rallycross North America Championship at the Florida International Rally and Motorsports Park at the Keystone Heights Airport.
+In fall of 2021, Keystone Heights served as the host of the internationally televised Nitro Rallycross North America Championship at the Florida International Rally & Motorsports Park at the Keystone Heights Airport.
 In April 2022, Keystone Beach hosted the Motosurf Games, a motorized surfboard racing contest on Lake Geneva that was televised on CBS Sports.
-The games are expected to return to the city in 2023 and include jet ski racing.
+The games returned to the city in April 2023 as the first race of the 2023 season.